-Here’s an excellent illustration of bounce rate vs exit rate by ConversionXL.
+Here’s an excellent illustration of bounce rate vs exit rate by CXL.

 As you can see above, a high exit rate doesn’t necessarily mean a high bounce rate (since your website visitors might have landed on the page from somewhere else on your site).

-Why should you bother about reducing bounce rates of your websites?
-Here are some of the biggest benefits of reducing your website bounce rate.
+Why should you bother about reducing bounces of your websites?
+Here are some of the biggest benefits of reducing your website bounce s.

-- Reduced bounce rates improve your overall website conversions
+- It can improve your overall website conversions

 - They help you with increased dwell time (which is also great for increasing your rankings)

 - Increases your user engagement